mwang87/MassQueryLanguage_Documentation/docs/index.md

 1. Precision - Exactly prescribe how to find data without ambiguity
 1. Relatively Natural - MSQL should be relatively easy to read and write and even use as a way to communicate ideas about mass spectrometry, you know like a language.

-## Try it out

-If you want to do a large scale query on your data, try our beta workflow [here](https://proteomics2.ucsd.edu/ProteoSAFe/index.jsp?params=%7B%22workflow%22%3A%20%22MSQL-NF%22%7D).

 ## Developers

 Mingxun Wang is the creator and main developer of MSQL.
 Please contact me if you have questions!
 I'm hoping this becomes a community effort so reach out if you want to help/use MSQL.